High-Order Nystr\"om/Convolution-Quadrature Solution of Time-Domain Scattering from Closed and Open Lipschitz Boundaries with Dirichlet and Neumann Boundary Conditions: Nystr om discretizations for the solution of modified Helmholz BIE

 and thus the boundary density $\varphi$ solves the BIE of the first kind

 We note that the BIE~\eqref{eq:SL} is uniquely solvable for all wavenumbers $k$ such that $\Im{k}>0$, and all types of boundaries $\Gamma$, be the boundaries closed (Lipschitz) or open.
 Given its versatility, the single layer BIE formulation~\eqref{eq:SL} seems to be the preferred method of solution in the CQ literature~\cite{banjai2009rapid,banjai2010multistep,sayas2013retarded}.
 Furthermore, coercivity estimates on the operators $V(k):H^{-1/2}(\Gamma)\to H^{1/2}(\Gamma)$ are available when $\Im{k}>0$~\cite{et1986formulation} and they greatly facilitate the error analysis~\cite{banjai2009rapid,sayas2013retarded} of CQ solution of TDBIE~\eqref{eq:TDBIE}.
-Nevertheless, in the case when $\Gamma$ is closed, a variety of other BIE formulations are available for the solution of the Helmholtz problems~\eqref{DIRICH}, such as the double layer or the combined field approach, and their influence on the accuracy of the CQ schemes in connection with the location of the complex poles of the BIE formulation was discussed in~\cite{betcke2017overresolving}.
+We note here that in the case when $\Gamma$ is closed, a variety of other BIE formulations are available for the solution of the Helmholtz problems~\eqref{DIRICH}, such as the double layer or the combined field approach, and their influence on the accuracy of the CQ schemes in connection with the location of the complex poles of the BIE formulation was discussed in~\cite{betcke2017overresolving}.

 The main challenge faced by Nystr\"om discretizations of the single layer formulations of the type~\eqref{eq:SL} is the resolution of the logarithmic singularity of the integral kernel.
 To this end, several singular quadratures have been proposed in the literature.
-For instance, the Kussmaul-Martensen quadrature~\cite{kusmaul,martensen} assumes a $2\pi$ periodic parametrization $x:[0,2\pi]\to\mathbb{R}^2$ of the closed curve $\Gamma$, global trigonometric interpolation of the {\em periodic} functional density $\varphi$, and a singular splitting of the kernels in the form
+For instance, the Kussmaul-Martensen quadrature~\cite{kusmaul,martensen} relies on global trigonometric interpolation of the functional density $\varphi$, and a singular splitting of the kernels in the form